gdg-garage/gdg-garage.github.io/join/index.markdown

   TBD.
 ---

-Joining a nearby GDG Garage is as easy as contacting the admin and asking if there's room for you.
-In some cases, you can even just show up on the next meeting --- all this depends on the admin.
+Have a look bellow to see which GDG Garage is located near you.
+When you've chosen, click the little join button.

-Have a look to see which GDG Garage is located near you (a list is below this map).
-When you've chosen, click the little join icon.
-This can take you to a G+ Page, G+ Community, microsite, form --- whatever the admin chose to be the preferred method of joining.
+This can take you to a G+ Page, G+ Community, meetups.com page, microsite, form --- whatever the GDG Garage's admin chose to be the preferred form of registration.
+When you're there, look for a way to register. <iframe class="mapsengine-iframe" src="https://mapsengine.google.com/map/embed?mid=zK2NY3PCBVSI.kLp0WVrzigEE" width="300" height="300"></iframe> In _some_ cases, people can show up without prior registration (but most admins will need to know about you beforehand).

-<iframe class="mapsengine-iframe" src="https://mapsengine.google.com/map/embed?mid=zK2NY3PCBVSI.kLp0WVrzigEE" width="300" height="300"></iframe>
+Suitable rooms for GDG Garages (big enough, easily reachable, with wifi, ...) are seldom free.
+The attendees will need to pay for it. <span class="c1">Please be prepared to chip in.</span> The amount should be stated somewhere on the registration page (but it's not always possible to know it exactly beforehand).

 Remember: if it takes you more than 15 minutes to get to a GDG Garage, <span class="c3">it's too far away</span>.